svetlana-so/card-game-war/README.md

 Second class can be a class Deck that manage the deck of cards, shuffle it, deal cards between two players.

-Promt a user to press any key to drawthe card, display the cards, compare them and anoynce the person who takes the cards.
+Promt a user to press any key to draw the card, display the cards, compare them and anoynce the person who takes the cards.

 Play again?
 Y or N. Keep track on rounds.